 She made many life-long friends at SHAD and has maintained a strong connection to the organization, serving on the Board with a goal to make sure SHAD is no longer one of Canada’s best secrets.

 SHAD Fellow 1986

-Darren is currently the President of Generation Capital, a privately owned wealth management company focused on family assets, located in Toronto, Canada.
+Darren currently resides in Cambridge, Massachusetts.
+From 2013 to 2018, he was the President of Generation Capital, a privately owned wealth management company focused on family assets, located in Toronto, Canada.

 Prior to Generation Capital, Darren lived in Boston, MA, where he was a Managing Director and head of Corporate Development at Mariner Investment Group, a fixed income alternative asset manager.
 Prior to joining Mariner, he was an Associate in the investment banking division of Goldman Sachs, working in London and New York, during which time he also worked on firm strategic initiatives in asset management and technology.